23643studentdorset/Y2S2DevOps-Project/Team/Itamar/readme.md

 ## Environment

-To run the application, you need to install the following packages:
+To run the application, you need to install the following packages(Step by step made to Ubuntu based OS):

 ```console
 sudo apt-get install apache2 #To install Apache